 Leaving the premises during the working day Contact with persons who may have been exposed to coronavirus Employees To minimise unnecessary movement within the workplace, employees are advised not to change into alternative clothing when leaving the premises, unless it is a food hygiene requirement when working in food preparation areas.
+In these circumstances café employees should change into/out of their kitchen work clothes in the staff room as required by food hygiene regulations.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
 Provide support around mental health and wellbeing.
 Working in the office, shop and cafe Contact with persons who may have been exposed to coronavirus Clinically vulnerable employees Clinically vulnerable individuals, who are at higher risk of severe illness, should take extra care in observing social distancing.
 Employees should speak to their manager if they have any queries about further help, home working or finding an alternative safer on site role within the business.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
 Provide support around mental health and wellbeing.
 Working in the office, shop and cafe Contact with persons who may have been exposed to coronavirus Clinically extremely vulnerable employees The Government strongly advises clinically extremely vulnerable employees not to work outside the home.
 Employees should speak to their manager if they have any queries about further help for home working.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
 Provide support around mental health and wellbeing.
-Managing customer and employee movement Contact with persons who may have been exposed to coronavirus Employees Customers Visitors A one-way route around the shop and cafe has been implemented with floor markings and signage to maintain social distancing for keeping persons 2 metres apart.
-Clear signage for customers and visitors to obey social distancing is placed in prominent positions where they are allowed to walk.
+Managing customer and employee movement Contact with persons who may have been exposed to coronavirus Employees Customers Visitors A one-way route around the shop and cafe has been implemented with floor markings and signage to advise social distancing.
+Clear signage for customers and visitors to follow social distancing is placed in prominent positions where they are allowed to walk.
 They will be asked to use the provided hand sanitizer upon entry to the premises.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.